Dawn-Of-Justice/MathPad-Solver/README.md

 2. **Install Python Dependencies**

-   Install the required Python packages using pip:
+   Install the required Python packages using pip(Recommended to use a virtual env!):

    ```bash
    pip install -r requirements.txt